“You’re bad seed. Everything you touch turns to shit.”

 Saturday morning, 29 September 2007

 GM: The room’s features are bare and plain: featureless steel and concrete.
-Uncomfortable-looking steel stools, bolted to the floor, are seated around pexiglass windows and an attached steel countertop.
+Uncomfortable-looking steel stools, bolted to the floor, are seated around plexiglass windows and an attached steel countertop.
 Phones hang from dividers between the seats.

 The company in Orleans Parish Prison hasn’t been as bad as Em thought.
 The people there are a lot of Showerz and Dino.
 Plenty seem like everyday folks off the street who were just at the wrong place at the wrong time.